What if I Can’t Make My Credit Card Payments?

 - Phoning debtors and making demands for payment

-- Sending collection notices to debtors by regular mail and making demands for payment
+- Sending collection notices to debtors by mail and making demands for payment

-In some instances a collection agency might sue a debtor on behalf of a creditor
+Can a collection agency sue me on behalf of a creditor?

-Suing debtors, however, is not a common activity for collection agencies.
-Based upon my research for my book The Wolf At The Door: What To Do When Collection Agencies Come Calling (2010), published by McClelland & Stewart, I estimate that collection agencies, collectively across Canada, sue only about one in 10,000 accounts assigned to them for collection.
+Suing debtors is not a common activity for collection agencies.
+Researchers have estimated that collection agencies across Canada sue only about one in 10,000 accounts assigned to them for collection.

 The fact that collection agencies do not often sue people does not prevent them from threatening to sue debtors.
-It is very common for collection agencies, collectors employed by collection agencies, and lawyers sending letters to consumers on behalf of collection agencies to threaten legal action when, in fact, they have no intention of doing so.
+It is very common for collection agencies, collectors employed by collection agencies, and lawyers working on behalf of collection agencies, to threaten legal action when in fact they have no intention of proceeding.

-- In many instances you can take action to stop collection calls from collection agencies—and in some instances creditors, debt buyers and law firms
+- You may be able to take action to stop calls from collection agencies – and in some instances, creditors, debt buyers and law firms

-- A creditor can only assign your outstanding account to one collection agency at any given point in time
+- A creditor can only assign your outstanding account to one collection agency at a time

-- Creditors will often assign an outstanding account to one collection agency for several months and then recall an account and then assign it to another collection agency
+- Creditors will often assign an outstanding account to one collection agency for several months, and then recall an account and assign it to another collection agency

-- There are a handful of law firms in Canada that operate in virtually the same manner as a collection agency
+- Some law firms in Canada operate in virtually the same manner as a collection agency

-- If your debt remains unpaid for more than six months then a collection agency representing your creditor (or its authorized collection agent) might be prepared to negotiate a one-time payment for less than one hundred per cent of the outstanding balance—and typically the older your account the more generous a creditor might be prepared to be
+- If your debt remains unpaid for more than six months, a collection agency representing your creditor might be prepared to negotiate a one-time payment for less than one hundred per cent of the outstanding balance; typically, the older your account the more approachable a creditor might be

-If you owe monies to your creditor then there is a chance that your creditor will sue you.
-If your creditor were to sue you then your creditor will incur significant costs to do so in terms of out-of-pocket expenses, labour, and administration costs.
-It is common for creditors to sue debtors and not to recover a penny from them.
-Consequently, your creditor will be much more inclined to sue you in circumstances where it is satisfied the odds are high that it will actually recover monies from you.
+If you owe monies to your creditor and have stopped making payments as agreed, there is a chance that your creditor will sue you.
+However, launching a law suit isn’t free – your creditor will incur significant professional and administrative expenses.
+It is possible for a creditor to sue a debtor and not to recover a penny from them.
+Your creditor will be much more inclined to sue you if they are confident the odds are high that they will actually recover monies from you.

 1. When might your creditor be inclined to sue you?

-Your creditor might very well be inclined to sue you provided the following three conditions are satisfied:
+Your creditor might sue you under the following three conditions:

-- The dollar amount owing is not too small
+- The dollar amount owing is significant enough

-- The relevant limitation period on the debt has not expired
+- The relevant limitation period (“statute of limitations,” which varies from province to province) on the debt has not expired

-- The debtor owns real property in his own name
+- You own real property in your own name

-Creditors are much more likely to sue a debtor where the debtor owns real property—a house, townhouse, condo, cottage, farm, or rental property—in his own name.
-In this scenario, a creditor can sue a debtor, obtain a judgment against the debtor and place a lien on the debtor’s real property.
-The odds are good that when the debtor sells or refinances the property that the creditor will get paid.
-There is at least one major bank in Canada that will sue overdue accounts for as little as $5,000 provided the debtor owns real property in his own name.
+Creditors are much more likely to sue when the debtor owns real property – a house, townhouse, condo, cottage, farm, or rental property – in his or her own name.
+In this scenario, a creditor can sue the debtor, obtain a judgment against them, and place a lien on the debtor’s real property.
+The lien helps to ensure that when the debtor sells or refinances the property, the creditor will be paid from the value realized.

 2. When might your creditor not be inclined to sue you?